CMHAAorg/cmhaa-website/site/content/_index.md

     our_members_title: Our members
-    our_members_description: We are grateful to our Founding Members for their leadership and support in establishing the Corporate Mental Health Alliance Australia, at a time when the need is especially great.
+    our_members_description: We are grateful to our Founding Members for their leadership and support in establishing the Corporate Mental Health Alliance Australia, especially at a time when the need in our community is so great.
     member:
       - our_member_image: img/aia_corporate_logo_rgb.png
         our_member_link: http://www.aia.com.au/